ts-zen/trycatch/README.md

 - **Conventions over Abstractions**: Minimize abstractions by leveraging existing language features to their fullest.
 - **Minimal API**: Strive for simplicity without sacrificing functionality.
 Conciseness is often an indicator of robust and lasting design.
-- **Compatibility and Integrability**: Our solution shouldn't depend on universal adoption, and must seamlessly consume and be consumed by code not written with the same principles in mind.
+- **Progressive Enhancement**: Our solution shouldn't depend on universal adoption, and must seamlessly consume and be consumed by code not written with the same principles in mind.
 - **Intuitive and Ergonomic**: The patterns should be self-explanatory, allowing developers to grasp and implement them at a glance, minimizing the risk of misinterpretations that could result in anti-patterns or unexpected behaviors.
 - **Exploit TypeScript**: Since TypeScript is a de facto standard, we leverage its type system to provide immediate feedback through IDE features like syntax highlighting, error detection, and auto-completion.